geekwolf-cloud/geekwolf.cloud/docs/_posts/2025-01-07-A-look-into-authentication-Authentication-Protocols.md

 ---
 <h1>{{ page.title }}</h1>

 Here is the next part of our series on authentication.
 In our [previous post]({{ site.baseurl }}{% post_url 2024-12-17-A-look-into-authentication-Passwordless %}), we talked about passwordless: how this is the next step in the evolution of authentication and how they avoid a lot of the problems that plague passwords, hashes and credential storage.
 This blog explores authentication protocols from legacy systems like LAN Manager and NTLM to modern approaches like Kerberos, OAuth, and WebAuthn/FIDO2.
-While focusing on Windows and Microsoft Entra ID (formerly Azure AD), we also include protocols relevant to Linux and macOS.
+While focusing on Windows and Microsoft Entra ID (formerly Azure AD), we also include other commonly used protocols.
 Finally, we’ll discuss how modern security features like **continuous access evaluation (CAE)** enhance these protocols.

 ---

 # Authentication protocols: an overview

 Authentication protocols play a crucial role in verifying the identity of users and systems in modern networks.
 This blog explores the most commonly used authentication protocols, focusing on their usage, authentication flows, and encryption techniques.

-## Kerberos

-**Relevance:** High
-Kerberos is a widely used protocol in **Active Directory (AD)** environments, enabling mutual authentication between clients and servers.

-**Usage:**
-- Primarily used in Windows-based networks.
-- Can also be integrated with Linux/macOS systems for AD authentication.

-**Flow:**
-1. The client sends a request for a **Ticket Granting Ticket (TGT)** to the **Key Distribution Centre (KDC)**.
-2. After validating the request, the KDC issues the TGT.
-3. The client uses the TGT to request service tickets for access to resources.

-**Encryption:**
-Kerberos employs strong encryption like **AES** for securing tickets.
-Older versions used **RC4**, which is vulnerable to certain attacks, such as using the NT hash to authenticate without the password.

----

 ## NTLM (NT LAN Manager)